 Influenced by Joe Papp’s series of Free Shakespeare in Central Park in New York, Levin set out to provide free theatre to the Cleveland Public by producing Shakespeare At the Zoo from 1984-1987.
 After 1987 the theatre’s focus shifted from Shakespeare to the emerging playwright and performing artist.
-Many local ensembles found a home in Cleveland Public Theatre, attracted by the freedom to experiment that distinguishes the CPT environment.
-Companies launched or nurtured by CPT include Wishhounds (Theatre Labyrinth), New World Performance Laboratory, The Repertory Project (now Verb Ballets), SAFMOD, and Theatre Ninjas.
+Many local ensembles found a home at Cleveland Public Theatre, attracted by the freedom to experiment that distinguishes the CPT environment from other theatres.
+Companies launched or nurtured by CPT include Wishhounds (Theatre Labyrinth), New World Performance Laboratory, The Repertory Project (now Verb Ballets), SAFMOD, and Maelstrom Collaborative Arts (formerly Theater Ninjas).
 By undertaking full productions of world premieres; nationally significant second and “early” productions of new scripts; devised, ensemble based theatre; and radical reinterpretations of existing work, CPT forged relationships with emerging theatre makers and has achieved national stature.

-CPT’s commitment to the community is evidenced by core educational programs for urban youth and homeless men and women.
+CPT’s commitment to the community is evidenced by core education programs for youth and homeless men.
 Classes were offered initially (from 1985) in schools and neighborhood centers in Cleveland and Lorain.
-We maintain four longstanding core programs and conduct workshops and other educational initiatives that serve about 500 children, youth and vulnerable adults.
+We maintain four long-standing core programs and conduct workshops and other educational initiatives that serve about 1,000 youth and vulnerable adults.
 (See Education Tab for details).
 We offer participants meaningful, empowering artistic experiences; a safe, disciplined environment in which to acquire transferable skills; and the opportunity to create and perform in their own productions.
 Our focus is on the ensemble rather than “star” performers—each member of the group has an opportunity to shine.
 Our approach fosters empathy and responsibility among participants.